34 Creative Wall Art Ideas for Every Blank Spot in Your Home

 DIY Botanical Prints

 Update the classic look of botanical prints with this easy DIY project.
 Lay silk or plastic greenery on a blank canvas and use spray paint to create the reverse silhouette.
 In this wall art project, a special material called frisket (available in the model-building section of a crafts store) gives the pieces a unique irregular border.

 Upper Wall Art Gallery

 Create a gallery of frames above a large window or along the soffit above kitchen cabinets.
 Use matching frames for your collection and fill with favorite snapshots and fun prints.
 If you have a colorful space, try a collection of black-and-white images.
 Or if your space leans more neutral, like this breakfast nook, opt for an assortment of colorful artwork.

 For a lighter alternative to a large mirror, group several smaller mirrors together.
 The result is a subtle yet stunning wall arrangement.
-Use frameless mirrors in different shapes such as the ones pictured for a sophisticated cottage look.
+Use mirrors in different shapes such as the ones pictured for a sophisticated yet eclectic look.